Vitamin A: Retinol safety

 There are historical reports of acute hypervitaminosis from Arctic explorers consuming bearded seal or polar bear liver, both very rich sources of stored retinol, and there are also case reports of acute hypervitaminosis from consuming fish liver, but otherwise there is no risk from consuming too much via commonly consumed foods.
 Only consumption of retinol-containing dietary supplements can result in acute or chronic toxicity.
 Acute toxicity occurs after a single or short-term doses of greater than 150,000 μg.
 Symptoms include blurred vision, nausea, vomiting, dizziness and headache within 8 to 24 hours.
 For infants ages 0–6 months given an oral dose to prevent development of vitamin A deficiency, bulging skull fontanel was evident after 24 hours, usually resolved by 72 hours.
 Chronic toxicity may occur with long-term consumption of vitamin A at doses of 25,000–33,000 IU/day for several months.
 Excessive consumption of alcohol can lead to chronic toxicity at lower intakes.
 Symptoms may include nervous system effects, liver abnormalities, fatigue, muscle weakness, bone and skin changes and others.
 The adverse effects of both acute and chronic toxicity are reversed after consumption is stopped.

 In 2001, for the purpose of determining ULs for adults, the US Institute of Medicine considered three primary adverse effects and settled on two: teratogenicity, i.e., causing birth defects, and liver abnormalities.
 Reduced bone mineral density was considered, but dismissed because the human evidence was contradictory.
 During pregnancy, especially during the first trimester, consumption of retinol in amounts exceeding 4,500 μg/day increased the risk of birth defects, but not below that amount, thus setting a "No-Observed Adverse-Effect Level" (NOAEL).
 Given the quality of the clinical trial evidence, the NOAEL was divided by an uncertainty factor of 1.5 to set the UL for women of reproductive age at 3,000 μg/day of preformed vitamin A. For all other adults, liver abnormalities were detected at intakes above 14,000 μg/day.
 Given the weak quality of the clinical evidence, an uncertainty factor of 5 was used, and with rounding, the UL was set at 3,000 μg/day.
-Despite a US UL set at 3,000 μg, it is possible to buy over-the-counter dietary supplement products which are 7,500 μg (25,000 IU), with a label caution statement "Not intended for long term use unless under medical supervision."

 For children, ULs were extrapolated from the adult value, adjusted for relative body weight.
 For infants, several case studies reported adverse effects that include bulging fontanels, increased intracranial pressure, loss of appetite, hyperirritability and skin peeling after chronic ingestion of the order of 6,000 or more μg/day.
 Given the small database, an uncertainty factor of 10 divided into the "Lowest-Observed-Adverse-Effect Level" (LOAEL) led to a UL of 600 μg/day.